eclipse-californium/californium/MIGRATION_HINTS.md

 One issue seems to be the `SecureRandom` generator, which shows in some environments strange CPU/time consumption.

-An other issue is, that the function seems to depend on the combination of the OS (Unix, Windows, Android), the java version (7, 8, 11, 15, or 16), and the Bouncy Castle build (jdk15on or jdk15to18).
-It makes also a difference, if it's used by Scandium (DTLS) or by netty.io (TLS).
-For Scandium internal adaption is possible, for netty.io it must be requested there.

 With that, it gets very time consuming to test all combinations.
 Therefore, if you need a specific one, please test it on your own.
 If you consider, that some adaption is required, let us know by creating an issue.

 ### Element-Connector: